Written by Sitri#9504

 When should I use Tap E?
 When should I use Hold E?

 Eula’s maximum particle generation with only Tap E is quite standard for a non-battery carry character.
 On a 40/60 cost Elemental Burst unit, this would be quite sufficient, but with an 80 cost Elemental Burst, Eula is hard-pressed into using another Cryo unit to supply her with enough energy to cast Burst off cooldown without stacking absurdly high ER.

 For general use case, you only want to use Hold E when you have 2 Grimheart stacks to maximize damage, and usually use it as an opener to your burst window, where you plan to stay on Eula to deal as much damage as possible on resistance-reduced enemies.
-Use Tap E when you have the chance to stack up on Grimheart stacks and cancel her auto-attacks, as discussed before.
+Use Tap E when you have the chance, stack up on Grimheart stacks, and as an auto-attack cancel tool, as discussed before.

 Grimheart is fairly straightforward.
 It gives you DEF%/stack and Interruption Resistances, no matter the stack.
 It is a strategic decision on whether to keep the stacks for extra defense or expend it with Hold E for more offense.